-- Microbreweries may include accessory uses such as administrative offices, visitor centers, on-site tasting rooms, production and maintenance facilities, and marketing activities, provided such uses are consistent with General Plan policies and any other use permit limitations. - 2.
+- Microbreweries may include accessory uses such as administrative offices, visitor centers, on-site tasting rooms, production and maintenance facilities, and marketing activities, provided such uses are consistent with General Plan policies and any other use permit limitations.
+There must be adequate public road access and capacity in order to provide safe access for the public and emergency vehicles. - 2.
 The microbrewery visitor center may include an on-site tasting room or day-use facility which may include facility tours and tasting, retail sales of beer, or related items; display of historical or educational items related to the agriculture of the region; or art.
-The visitor center shall not exceed thirty (30) percent of the indoor floor area of the microbrewery facility. - 3.
-Permanent kitchen facilities are not allowed.
+The visitor center shall not exceed thirty (30) percent of the indoor floor area of the microbrewery facility.

-- 4. One (1) temporary mobile outdoor business may be permitted.
+- 3. Permanent kitchen facilities are not allowed. - 4.
+One (1) temporary mobile outdoor business may be permitted.
 The mobile outdoor business must adhere to County Environmental Health requirements.
-An Administrative Conditional Use Permit (ACUP) may be requested if additional food trucks are desired and appropriate. - 5.
+An Administrative Conditional Use Permit (ACUP) may be requested if additional mobile outdoor business are desired and appropriate. - 5.
 The sale of food, complementary food service, or provision of picnic facilities is limited to cold foods prepared off-site, such as but not limited to bread, cheese, crackers, sandwiches or salads, in conjunction with wine, beer, or olive oil tasting and sales, provided such food service remains incidental and subordinate to the tasting and sales.